KevinWorkman/HappyCoding/examples/processing/input/_posts/2016-10-21-pumpkin-patch.md

 ## Tweak Ideas

 - Add leaves to the vines.
+- Make the vines have more twists and spirals.
 - Make the pumpkins grow over time.
 - Click to plant a vine.
 Make the vine automatically grow and have pumpkins sprout.